Ryougetsu3606/Ryougetsu3606.github.io/_pages/about.md

 ---
 ## About me

 I am a final-year undergraduate student in [School of Gifted Young](https://en.scgy.ustc.edu.cn/main.htm) at [University of Science and Technology of China](https://en.ustc.edu.cn/) (USTC).
-My research centers on trustworthy AI, with a focus on multimodel large language models (MLLMs), while I am also interested in machine learning theory.
+My research centers on trustworthy AI, with a focus on multimodel large language models (MLLMs).

 ## Education